Frequently Asked Resident Questions

 The City of Sartell does not allow burning of leaves or any other debris.

-The city of Sartell has 28 active parks!
-Park shelters are available for rent to city residents.
-Visit our parks page for additional information on our park and the available shelters.
+The City of Sartell has 28 active parks!
+Open park shelters are available for rent at Watab Park, Val Smith Park, Lions Park and Northside Park.
+Visit our parks page for additional information on our parks.
 Park hours are from 8:00 a.m. until 10:00 p.m.
+Please call Sartell City Hall to find out availability and costs of park shelter rentals.

 Pool Hours & Dates

-Hours for the pool are from 12:30 pm to 7:30 p.m. daily, weather permitting.
+Hours for the pool are from 12:00 pm to 7:00 p.m. daily, weather permitting.
 Also, weather permitting, the pool opens around the 1st weekend in June and closes Labor Day Weekend.
+For 2020 there will be no lifeguards on duty and the pool capacity will be limited by signage.
+This will be a self regulated.

 Weather permitting, and during regular park hours, there is free skating at Val Smith Park (corner of 1st St NE and 4th Ave E) and the outdoor rink at the Bernicks Arena (Along Pinecone Road North and 1st St S).
 Skating is also available at the Pinecone Regional Park outdoor hockey rink on school days from 7-9 pm and non-school days from 1-9 pm.